 There are a number of different ways to gain entry into a Faculty of Health Sciences course at Curtin.
 To explore a range of Health Sciences courses, and their entry requirements, visit the Health Sciences Undergraduate Course page.
 Navigate to your chosen course offering and select 'Admission Criteria'.

-If you don't meet the minimum entry requirements to apply for your chosen course, you may be able to meet these requirements in another way.
+If you don't meet the minimum entry requirements to apply for your chosen course, you may be able to meet these requirements by starting in another health course:

 The Bachelor of Science (Health Sciences) is a broad, multidisciplinary degree that gives you a solid grounding in health and can be used as a stepping stone to other health-related degrees.
-Applicants may be able to study within this offering to meet specific course weighted average, prerequisite or other admission criteria for their chosen course, and may then apply to become a Curtin course switcher.
-This course may be used as a pathway for competitive Health Courses such as, but not limited to:
+Applicants may be able to study within this offering to meet specific course weighted average, prerequisite, or other admission criteria for their chosen course, and may then apply to become a Curtin course switcher.
+This course may be used as a pathway for competitive Health Courses including, but not limited to:

-If you don't as yet meet the entry requirements for the Bachelor of Science (Health Sciences), you may be able to demonstrate this via another pathway:
+If you don't currently meet the entry requirements for the Bachelor of Science (Health Sciences), you may be able to demonstrate this via another pathway:

 UniReady is a one-semester (12 weeks, plus orientation and exam weeks) program offered in both semesters and is designed to help applicants gain entry into a range of Curtin's undergraduate courses.

 This is a form of alternative entry available for Bachelor of Science (Health Sciences) and other select courses.
 Through the submission of a portfolio, applicants may be able to demonstrate equivalence to Curtin's ATAR entry.